arindas/tfug-ml-mq-infer/README.md

 run.

 This approach in turn allows us to pursue multi-cloud architectures where some components could be running on AWS, some on GCP some on Azure and so on.
+At the same time, this entire system could simply run on just a beefy laptop.